Hokan languages

 The Hokan /ˈhoʊkæn/ language family is a hypothetical grouping of a dozen small language families spoken mainly in California, Arizona, and Baja California.
+Some versions of the hypothesis also include languages spoken in Oaxaca and Honduras.

 Etymology

 The name Hokan is loosely based on the word for "two" in the various Hokan languages: *xwak in Proto-Yuman, c-oocj (pronounced /sei/) in Seri, ha'k in Achumawi, etc. Compare similar construction of the term "Penutian".

 History of the proposal

 The "Hokan hypothesis" was first proposed in 1913 by Roland B. Dixon and Alfred L. Kroeber, and further elaborated by Edward Sapir.
 Initial follow-up research found little additional evidence that these language families were related to each other.
 But since about 1950, increased efforts to document Hokan languages and to establish sound correspondences in proposed lexical resemblance sets have added weight to the Hokan hypothesis, leading to its acceptance by many specialists in the languages of California, Oregon, and Mesoamerica.
 However, some skepticism remains among scholars.

 Linguist Paul Rivet claimed the Yurumanguí language of Colombia was part of the Hokan family.
 This claim has not been accepted by historical linguists.
 Terrence Kaufman wondered if Hokan might be related to Oto-Mangean of Central America.

 An automated computational analysis (ASJP 4) by Müller et al. (2013) found lexical similarities among Seri, Yuman and Tequistlatecan.
 However, since the analysis was automatically generated, the grouping could be either due to mutual lexical borrowing or genetic inheritance.